The Mad King of Juice: Inside the Dysfunctional Origins of Juicero

 It’s a perfectly intuitive conclusion that does little to redeem the company’s decision-making.
 Two sources involved in the press’s creation stood by the core mechanism (though not the overall cost) as elegant, effective at wringing every last drop out using thousands of pounds of force, and Juicero was careful to explain to Gizmodo that what it’s selling is convenience—something that can also be had at 11 Whole Foods locations in Southern California where the company has partnered to provide its product to be squeezed on-location.

 Undoubtedly, a powerful juice press is more convenient than wringing produce by hand.
 But after doubt was cast on the press’s necessity by the Bloomberg piece, Dunn still offered consumers a full refund for 30 days.
 And of course the machine itself dropped from $700 down to $400 this January—although that huge reduction may well be difficult to sustain, assuming orders have increased since launch day.
 A source claimed to Gizmodo that Juicero’s business model was essentially to sell the press close to or at cost of manufacture and profit through sales of the juice packs, and that the original MSRP was a result of the costly manufacturing process involved.
-Juicero declined to comment on the matter specifically but contended that they expect their prices to drop further if sales volume increases:
+Juicero declined to comment on the matter specifically but contended that they expect their prices to drop further:

 Our aim from day one has been and continues to be lowering prices to increase accessibility and affordability.
 We’re less than a year in and already we’ve been able to bring down the cost of the Press, and expect further price reductions for both the Press and the Produce Packs over time as we scale.

-Note: Correction: An earlier version of this article misstated the sequence of events regarding the price reduction of the Juicero press.
-The unit price was lowered in January, prior to the April publication of the Bloomberg article, not after.
-The article stated that Juicero intends to further lower pricing if sales volume increases.
-Juicero maintains their intention is to further lower pricing regardless of sales volume increase.
-We regret the error.